-The council's garden waste collection service provides an easy and convenient way of disposing of your garden waste.
-However, due to drastic government cuts, and like many other neighbouring local authorities, the council will now make a small charge for this extra service.
+The Council's garden waste collection service provides an easy and convenient way of disposing of your garden waste.
+However, due to drastic government cuts, and like many other neighbouring local authorities, the Council now makes a small charge for this extra service.

-Unfortunately the council is unable to offer payment by instalments.
-In order to minimise the cost of the scheme and keep subscription fees to a minimum the subscription is an annual charge that must be made as a one-off payment each year.
+Unfortunately, the council is unable to offer payment by instalments.
+In order to minimise the cost of the scheme and keep subscription fees to a minimum, the subscription must be made as a one-off payment.

-The new service will start on the Monday 5th June 2017 and only households that have subscribed to the service will have their green bin(s) emptied after this date.
-Residents should allow at least 10 working days for a permit sticker to be posted out
+The new subscription period starts on Monday 1st March 2021 and only households that have subscribed to the service will have their green bin(s) emptied after this date.
+Residents should allow at least 10 working days for a permit sticker to be posted out.

-The charge will cover you from the 5th June 2017 to 2nd June 2018.
-Please note, the garden waste service is a seasonal service and collections will not be provided in December, January and February.
+The charge will cover residents from 1st March 2021 to 3rd December 2021.
+Please note, the garden waste service is a seasonal service and collections are suspended over the winter period.

-You can sign up to receive the service at any point during the year.
-The annual charge runs from 5th June 2017 until 2nd June 2018.
-If you sign up part way through the year you will be charged full price but you will only receive the service up until 2nd June 2018
+You can sign up to receive the service at any point.
+The charge runs from 1st March 2021 to 3rd December 2021.
+If you sign up part way through, you will be charged £37 but will only receive the service up until 3rd December 2021.

-Your collection day will stay the same to begin with, and you will be notified if there are any changes in the future.
+Your collection day will stay the same and you will be notified if there are any changes in the future.
 Please have your bin out for 6.30am on your scheduled day of collection.

 You can have as many green bins as you like for domestic garden waste.
-You'll be charged a £35 (£30 if paid online) subscription per bin/per year.
-To order more green bins (cost per bin is £18.91) and pay your subscription please visit www.sthelens.gov.uk/gardenwaste from 24th April 2017.
+You'll be charged a £37 subscription per bin for collections between 1st March 2021 and 3rd December 2021.

-If you choose not to subscribe to the service, any green bin(s) you currently have will not be emptied from 5th June 2017.
+If you choose not to subscribe to the service, any green bin(s) you currently have will not be emptied from 1st March 2021.
 Unused green bins can be used for storage or as a water butt.
-If you would like your green bin removing, this can be arranged when the service is suspended during the winter period.

 We will have an electronic record of which residents have subscribed.
-You will also be sent a permit sticker through the post; this should be applied to your bin as soon as possible to ensure it gets emptied.
+You will also be sent a permit sticker through the post.

-It may take a little while to process your request (up to 10 working days if you apply online), so please subscribe early to ensure your garden waste collections continue over the summer.
+It may take a little while to process your request (up to 10 working days), so please subscribe early.
+The service commences on 1st March 2021.